steinmetzr/COMP278/Labs/Lab2.md

 10. What is the truth table for adding two bits together with a carry bit?
 Convert to a logic expression.

-Complete the following exercises inside of Lab2solution.circ:
+Complete the following exercises inside of Lab2solution.circ.
+Open that file using Logisim.

 1. Draw the majority circuit.
 Label each subexpression.
 2. Draw the the adder circuit and label each subexpression.

+When you are done, save your work and do the following:

+	git commit -am "Lab 2 complete."
+	git push --all origin